Hockey Canada celebrated the volunteer spirit at its annual awards banquet in Ottawa, recognizing seven deserving Canadians who have given to the game

 Larry’s generosity has helped make the game what it is today in Schomberg and the surrounding townships.
 He has received lifetime achievement awards, volunteer awards and even the Sovereign’s Volunteer Medal from the Governor General’s Office.
 His exceptional dedication, leadership, commitment and voluntary contributions to minor hockey have allowed generations of players to enjoy and be enriched by the game.

 The name Gary McFarlane has become synonymous with hockey development in the Ontario Hockey Federation.
-That’s what spending two decades devoted to the game – and the people in the game – will do.
+That’s what spending five decades devoted to the game – and the people in the game – will do.
 For his outstanding achievement and involvement in the development of amateur hockey in Canada, Gary McFarlane is the recipient of the 2019 Gordon Juckes Award.

 Gary’s No. 1 priority has always been development: of the player, of the coach, of the organization.
 He has served on numerous tournament committees and minor hockey councils, and held innumerable roles for local house leagues: coach, referee, treasurer, president and executive-at-large.
 He’s currently the Team Alliance U16 Director of Operations.